Buildings Insurance for Flats Comparison

 Block of Flats Insurance For Landlord, Leaseholder & Resident Associations

 Who needs building insurance for flats has a simple answer, the owner of the property.
 The real question is who can take out a building insurance policy for a commercial building that contains flats?
-This can be the owner of the property, a person or organisation that leases the property or a representative of a property management organization assigned the task of managing the property for the owner or leaser.
+This can be the owner of the property, a person or the rental association that leases the property, or a representative of a property management organisation assigned the task of managing the property for the owner or leaser.

-The use of Buildings Insurance for Flats is for an owner of multiple dwelling units on one property.
+The use of Buildings Insurance for flats is for an owner of multiple dwelling units in one property.
 The two main classifications with this type of building are purpose built and conversions.
 Both of them are commercial properties and are considered higher risk than it would be to insure a single family dwelling.

 What is the difference between leasehold and freehold for flats ?

 The landlord can own the freehold of a property and rents out individual flats.
 In other cases, the landlord can buy one or

 Right of Refusal Did you know?
 Any landlord wishing to sell the freehold of a building with flats will normally have to give the leaseholders first refusal.